penk/LoremIpsum36/README.md

 ![](images/pcb.jpg)

+> [!CAUTION]
-> ⚠️ **Important:** To maintain the low profile of the board, the MCU (RP2040-Zero) must be soldered **on the front (top)** side of the PCB, with its components facing **downwards**.
-The boot/reset button should face the bottom side of the keyboard.
+> To maintain the low profile of the board, the MCU (RP2040-Zero) must be soldered **on the front (top)** side of the PCB, with its components facing **downwards**.

-> Double-check alignment before soldering to avoid incorrect placement.
+> The boot/reset button should face the bottom side of the keyboard.
+Double-check alignment before soldering to avoid incorrect placement.

 ![](images/soldering.jpg)